alanjones2/Alan-Jones-article-code/riskviz/draft.md

 **insert annotated figure here**

-Although in his book _The Art of Statistics_[1], David Speigelhalter suggests that an icon array would be better, while **insert ref**[2] found that simpe pie charts were more effective at communicating risk in a study of **insert description**
+A research study investigating people's understanding of the risk of a major health event (e.g. stroke or death)[2] found that simple bar charts were indeed effective at communicating risk.
+Although in a similar study[2] the concusion was that pie charts were preferable.
+And yet, in his book _The Art of Statistics_[1], David Speigelhalter suggests that an icon array would be better.

 I'm going to write some Python code to look at some options for visualizing risk including bar charts, heatmaps, icons arrays and pie charts.
 If you want to follow along you'll need to import these libraries.